7 Benefits of Cold Exposure: Fat-Loss, Immunity & Recovery

 6. Mood and Depression

 Cold showers can stimulate some good-feeling hormones, so-called endorphins.
 But we’re not talking about serotonin.
-Actually, the moment the cold hits you it activates the sympathetic nervous system.
+The moment the cold hits you it activates the sympathetic nervous system.
 These electric impulses can have an anti-depressive effect.
 (20)

 Hormones like noradrenaline and epinephrine shoot up.
 So you’re not kind of happy, but you’re alert and activated.
 Something different from being sleepy and lethargic, common for depression.